-Feedback from families, educators, staff and the wider community is fundamental in creating an evolving Early Learning Service working towards the highest standard of care and education.
+Feedback from families, educators, staff and the wider community is fundamental in creating an evolving Education and Care Service working towards the highest standard of care and education.

 It is foreseeable that feedback will include divergent views, which may result in complaints.
-This Policy details our Service's procedures for receiving and managing informal and formal complaints from staff.
+This policy details our Service's procedures for receiving and managing informal and formal complaints from staff.
 Educators can lodge a grievance or complaint with management with the understanding that it will be managed conscientiously and confidentially.

-QUALITY AREA 4: STAFFING ARRANGEMENTS 4.1.1 Organisation of educators The organisation of educators across the service supports children's learning and development.
+QUALIT QUALITY AREA 4: STAFFING ARRANGEMENTS 4.1.1 Organisation of educators The organisation of educators across the service supports children's learning and development.
 4.1.2 Continuity of Staff Every effort is made for children to experience continuity of educators at the service.
 4.2 Professionalism Management, educators and staff are collaborative, respectful and ethical.
-4.2.1 Professional collaboration Management, educators and staff work with mutual respect and collaboratively, and challenge and learn from each other, recognising each other's strengths and skills.
-4.2.2 Professional standards Professional standards guide practice, interactions and relationships.
+4.2.1 Professional collaboration I collaboratively and challenge and learn from each other recognising each 4.2.2 Professional standards Professional standards guide practice, interactions and relationships.